Creating Functions

 A = 0.275

-There are twelve files worth of data to be converted from AIU to IIU: is there a way we can do this quickly and conveniently?
+There are twelve files worth of data to be converted from Swellocity to Inflammatons: is there a way we can do this quickly and conveniently?
 If we have to re-enter the conversion formula multiple times, the chance of us getting the constants wrong is high.
-Thankfully there is a convenient way to teach MATLAB how to do new things, like converting units from AIU to IIU.
+Thankfully there is a convenient way to teach MATLAB how to do new things, like converting units from Swellocity to Inflammatons.
 We can do this by writing a function.

 We have already used some predefined MATLAB functions which we can pass arguments to.
 How can we define our own?